bo-work/EX-MSLC/README.md

 # EX-MSLC
-About An official PyTorch implementation of the "EX-MSLC: Malicious Traffic Detection from Noisy Labels via Expanded Metadata" paper.
+An official PyTorch implementation of the "EX-MSLC: Malicious Traffic Detection from Noisy Labels via Expanded Metadata" paper.